Robert Allan Smith

-Dr Robert Allan Smith CBE FRS PRSE (14 May 1909 – 16 May 1980) was a British mathematician and physicist.
+Robert Allan Smith CBE DSc FRS FRSE (14 May 1909 – 16 May 1980) was a British mathematician and physicist.

 Biography

-Smith (known to his friends as Robin, and more widely as “RA”) was born in Kelso on 14 May 1909, the elder of two sons of George J T Smith, a tailor, and his wife, Elisabeth (née Allan), a ladies’ dressmaker.
+Smith (known to his friends as Robin, and more widely as "RA") was born in Kelso on 14 May 1909, the elder of two sons of George J T Smith, a tailor, and his wife, Elisabeth (née Allan), a ladies' dressmaker.
 His education was initially at local village schools, followed by Kelso High School.
 In 1926 he entered the University of Edinburgh to study mathematics and natural philosophy, and gained his MA with first-class honours in 1930.
-He was also awarded a scholarship that took him to Emmanuel College, Cambridge where he read for the Maths Tripos Part II, obtaining his MA in 1932.
+He was also awarded a scholarship that took him to Emmanuel College, Cambridge, where he read for the Maths Tripos Part II, obtaining his MA in 1932.

 Smith's first research was at the Cavendish Laboratory, where he worked on the theory and experiment of atomic collisions.
 An extension of this work, with Harrie Massey, led to his first paper, with Massey, in 1933.
 They then turned their attention to negative ions, and further papers resulted.
 Smith was awarded his PhD in 1935.
 After brief spells at the University of St Andrews and the University of Reading, he was engaged in war work.
 He joined the staff of Bawdsey Research Station (BRS) on the Suffolk coast, working on the Chain Home {CH} network of early warning radar stations.